ShopAround by Design by Toko, Australia27 January,2017

 ShopAround is described as a creative supermarket, however, in more conventional terms, began as an artist representation agency in 1998.
 It has grown, since then, to become a creative production agency specialising in contemporary illustration, graphic design, animation, motion graphics and interactive design.
 ShopAround co-ordinates a network of over 80 international freelance designers, and fosters new creative talent from its offices in New York, Amsterdam and Rotterdam.

-Design by Toko takes the shapes defined by a mechanical labelling process, an intentionally garish (but functional) high contrast colour palette, and the utility of a monospaced typeface and place these within a context in which to represent a creative service and process that is far from the mechanical, where shape, colour and type is more that just a product of practicality, contrast and legibility.
-In this appropriation, subversion and scaling up, the ubiquitous becomes the distinctive and unique.
+Design by Toko takes the shapes defined by a mechanical labelling process, an intentionally garish (but functional) high contrast colour palette, and the utility of a monospaced typeface and place these within a new context in which to represent a creative service, a process far from the mechanical, where shape, colour and type is more that just a product of practicality, contrast and legibility.
+In this appropriation, contextual subversion and scaling up, the ubiquitous becomes the distinctive and unique.
+Other details include the use of stickers, and how the die cut forms the Os of Shop Around.
 More work by Toko on BP&O.

 What do you think of Design by Toko’s brand identity for ShopAround?
 Share your thoughts in the comment section below or get the conversation started on Twitter.